 1. What is the BCG online case assessment?

-The BCG online case assessment is the consulting firm’s digital screening tool.
-It was developed by HireQuotient, a start-up in Singapore co-founded by BCG alumnus Eugene Goh.
+The BCG online case assessment (often called "Casey") is BCG’s digital screening tool designed to simulate a live case interview.
+The tool was developed by HireQuotient, a start-up in Singapore co-founded by BCG alumnus Eugene Goh.

 What makes the BCG online case assessment unique is that it comes in the form of a chatbot named Casey.
-Of the three MBB digital assessments, its format is the closest to a live case interview.
-BCG management consultant Petr describes it as “a ‘case-lite’ performed with a chatbot as the interviewer.”
+Casey acts as your interviewer, guiding you through a business case and asking questions as you work toward a recommendation.

-According to ex-BCG associate director Adrian, “The BCG online case grades the same parameters as a traditional case, only in a different format.”
-He adds that with this assessment, skills such as reasoning, quick maths, logic, data analysis, filtering and grouping can be further tested easily.
+According to Adrian (ex-BCG associate director), the BCG online case grades the same parameters as a traditional case, only in a different format.
+These include your reasoning, quick maths, logic, data analysis, and your ability to filter and group information.

 1.1 What’s the purpose of the BCG online case assessment?

 The purpose of the BCG online case assessment is to help the firm hire the best and most diverse people as quickly as possible.
-It’s one of the first steps in the hiring process so that BCG can screen candidates based on both background and ability early on.
+It’s one of the first steps in BCG's hiring process, so that BCG can screen candidates based on both background and ability early on.

 The BCG online case assessment gives the firm a greater chance of finding high-potential candidates who may or may not fit the usual profile of a successful consultant.
 They can do so without having to spend tons of time and resources interviewing people who look qualified on paper but may not actually have the right skills for the role.